 Which Type of Life Insurance is Right for Seniors?

 One of the biggest questions a senior may have when shopping for life insurance is what type of policy is best for them.
-Therefore, it is important to assess the length and the amount of the coverage need before deciding upon a particular plan.
+Therefore, it is essential to assess the length and the amount of the coverage needed before deciding upon a particular plan.

-Regardless of whether term or permanent coverage is selected, it is likely that a senior will be required to answer a number of health related questions on the application – and in many instances, a senior may also need to have a medical exam in order to determine whether there are any adverse health issues that may deem the applicant as uninsurable.
+Regardless of whether term or permanent coverage is selected, it is likely that a senior will be required to answer various health-related questions on the application – and in many instances, a senior may also need to have a medical exam in order to determine whether there are any adverse health issues that may deem the applicant as uninsurable.

 In addition to more traditional coverage, many seniors may also opt to purchase final expense life insurance.
 This type of coverage is geared to providing quick benefit payments so that beneficiaries can pay an insured’s final expenses such as funeral services, burial costs, and other related debt obligations.

 Final expense policies typically provide face amounts of between $1,000 and $50,000.
 Applying for such coverage usually does not require taking a medical exam – and in many instances an applicant may qualify for coverage by simply answering just a few questions.

 One key advantage is that you may purchase one of these plans, even if you have serious health problems.
 This type of policy is called Guaranteed Whole Life Insurance.
 There is no medical exam required or medical questions.
 Another terrific benefit is the premiums never increase, and coverage is for your entire lifetime.
 Approval is guaranteed with your Guaranteed Whole Life Insurance policy.